emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. * Are new tab/window popups on the site non-existent, slightly irritating, or almost constant?
 1. * How is the sites mobile optimization?
 Does it look good and work well?
 1. * Does it have a unique custom player, a customized version of another player, or no custom player?
+1. * Does the site have built-in watch parties, external party links, or no watch parties?

 ✔️= 2 points
 🟡= 1 point